cgreenhalgh/opensharingtoolkit/docs/mirageonandroid.md

 Build: make build; make install

-Has _oasis.
+Has `_oasis`.
 Makefile accepts BUILDFLAGS and INSTALLFLAGS.
 No native code.

 Default build includes a test executable, defaulting to bytecode; this will fail with current ocaml-android compiler (as per [readme](https://github.com/vouillon/ocaml-android) problems).
-So one option is to edit _oasis and add the CompiledObject bit to the test build info:
+So one option is to edit `_oasis` and add the CompiledObject bit to the test build info:

 	Executable test
 	  Path:   test